cgjosephlee/PBJelly/docs/HoneyReadme.txt

   Be sure to source your .bash_profile (or just setup.sh) before using Honey

-  4) blasr and pbdagcon must be in your $PATH
+  4) blasr and pbdagcon must be in your environment's $PATH

 == IV.
 Quick Start ==